nautobot/nautobot-app-golden-config/docs/user/app_feature_config_to_push.md

 !!! note
     current implementation **only renders the configuration to push, it doesn't update the configuration** into the target devices.

-The intended configuration job doesn't produce a final configuration artifact(see below for reasons why).
-Actually, you should understand it as the "intended" **running** configuration, because the intended configuration job generates what is in the final running configuration.
-This works well for the "compliance" feature, but not to create a configuration artifact that is ready to push.
+The intended configuration job doesn't produce a final configuration artifact (see below for reasons why).
+The intended configuration is the "intended" **running** configuration, because the intended configuration job generates what is in the final running configuration.
+This works well for the "compliance" feature, but not as well to create a configuration artifact that is ready to push.

-Limitations of the intended configuration feature:
+Challenging use cases when using the running configuration as intended :

-- Because the intended configuration is stored in the database, and in an external Git repository, it SHOULD NOT contain any secret (or derivative).
+- Because the intended configuration is stored in the database, and in an external Git repository, it should **not** contain any secret.
 - The format of the running configuration is not always the same as the configuration to push, examples include:
-  - Pushing snmpv3 configurations
+  - Pushing snmpv3 configurations, which do not show up in the running config
-  - VTP configurations
+  - VTP configurations where the configurations is not in the running config at all
   - Implicit configurations like a "no shutdown" on an interface
+- The configurations used to get the configuration to the intended state may require to be ordered to not cause an outage.

 As the Golden Config application becomes more mature in delivering an all encompassing configuration management solution, it requires an advanced feature to render a configuration artifact.
 That artifact must be in the final format your device is expecting, from the intended configuration.